hbellows/git_wired_be/README.md

 Contributors to the backend application are [Harper Bellows](@hbellows) and [Jordan Whitten](@jordanwa1947).

 Contributors to the frontend application are [Kate Rimkunas](@kate-v2) and [Joel Smith](@joelsmith123)

+More information about the entire project can be found [here](http://backend.turing.io/module4/projects/cross_pollination/cross_pollination_spec).

+More information about Turing School can be found [here](https://turing.io/).